gfpcom/free-proxy-list/README.md

 |<img src="./list/ss.svg">|[ss.txt](https://raw.githubusercontent.com/gfpcom/free-proxy-list/main/list/ss.txt)|[ss.txt](https://cdn.jsdelivr.net/gh/gfpcom/free-proxy-list@main/list/ss.txt)|
 |<img src="./list/ssr.svg">|[ssr.txt](https://raw.githubusercontent.com/gfpcom/free-proxy-list/main/list/ssr.txt)|[ssr.txt](https://cdn.jsdelivr.net/gh/gfpcom/free-proxy-list@main/list/ssr.txt)|

+## 🤝 Contributing

+This is a community-driven project, and your contributions are highly welcome!
+The easiest way to contribute is by adding new proxy sources.

+Please read our **[Contributing Guidelines](CONTRIBUTING.md)** to get started.

+## 🙏 Support the Project

+If you find this project useful, please consider supporting it.
+It helps us gain visibility and encourages more people to contribute.

+-   **Star this repository** on GitHub! ⭐️
+-   **Share it** with your friends and colleagues.

 ## ⚠️ Disclaimer

-- These proxies are collected from public sources
-- No guarantee of speed or uptime
+-   These proxies are collected from public sources.
+There is no guarantee of their speed, security, or uptime.
-- Use at your own risk
+-   Use these proxies at your own risk.
-- Do not use for illegal activities
+-   The maintainers of this repository are not responsible for any misuse.
+Do not use these proxies for illegal activities.

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

-## 🙏 Sources & Acknowledgements

-Special thanks to all the services and repositories that provide proxy data.
-The proxies in this repository are collected from various sources listed in the `./sources` directory.

-We appreciate these projects for sharing their proxy lists which help make this repository possible.

-Please submit [PR](https://github.com/gfpcom/free-proxy-list/pulls) to remove if you are the owner of any of the sources and do not want your source to be listed here.

 ## 📝 License